- Satisfactory Academic Progress

 A student with a graduate assistantship or fellowship may be employed in addition to the awarded stipend.
 This employment may only occur with permission of the Dean of the Graduate School and usually must be limited to 6 hours per week.
 Requests for permission for such employment must be sent in writing by the department chair or graduate program director to the Dean of the Graduate School.

-There are about 200 GAs available across the University; most of these require serving as an instructor for a department.
+There are about 200 assistantships available across the University; most of these require serving as an instructor or research assistant for a department.
 Most assistantships are awarded in the spring semester for the next academic year.
-Full-time GAs are expected to work up to 19 hours/week for their stipend.
-Contact the department chair or graduate program director for GA application information.
+Full-time assistants are expected to work up to 19.5 hours/week for their stipend.
+Contact the department chair or graduate program director for assistantship application information.

 Graduate assistants who are international students, whose native language is not English, and who have been assigned to teach, must complete an English speaking proficiency examination, usually the Spoken English Assessment Kit (SPEAK), administered at the ISU Student Success Center.
 In order for an international student to be awarded a GA and teach a course, the student must score 23 or above on the Speaking Section of the TOEFL iBT.
 An exemption from this examination will be made for students from countries where English is the official language.
 Examples of such countries include: Australia, Canada, Commonwealth Caribbean countries, Ghana, the Republic of Ireland, Liberia, Kenya, New Zealand, Nigeria, Sierra Leone, Singapore, Turks and Caicos Islands, and the United Kingdom (England, Scotland, Wales, and Northern Ireland).

-Research Assistantships are available across the University through grant monies or other external sources.
+Graduate Research Assistantships may be funded through the Graduate School or through grant monies or other external sources.
 Conditions of employment and amounts of compensation vary.
 Questions about such sources of support should be directed to the academic departments or colleges.